zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

     schema = dj.schema('johndoe_tutorial', locals())

 And that's it!
-We have just created a schema in the database, and now we can now begin creating tables inside of this schema!
+We have just created a schema in the database, and now we can now begin creating tables inside of this schema.

 .. note::
   Passing in ``locals()`` allows ``schema`` object to have access to all tables that you define in the local